 With the plethora of candy and sugary snacks that Halloween brings, why not balance holiday snacking with a few healthy, low sugar treats?
 Thank you to Deborah at www.SuperMoms360.com for sharing her ideas with us.

-A healthy (and super easy) Halloween dip for classroom parties or to enjoy at home!
+Jack-o-Lantern Hummus is a healthy (and super easy) Halloween dip for classroom parties or to enjoy at home!

 Prepared roasted red pepper hummus in round container

 Pita chips, carrot sticks, tortilla chips or other items to dip

 Black edible pen (available at craft store)

 1 flour tortilla

 - Open hummus container and create lines in the hummus with a knife to look like a pumpkin (see photo).